scalawithcats/scala-with-cats/src/raw/monads/state.md

 val (state, result) = step5.run(10).value
 ```

-We can assemble these building blocks to into useful computations.
+We can assemble these building blocks into useful computations.
 We often end up ignoring the results of intermediate stages
 when they only represent transformations on the state: